 Students may begin the program in spring, summer, or fall.
 For the six-month spring and fall semesters, the School of Writing recommends that students plan to spend about 25 hours a week reading and writing during the independent study.
 Students enrolled in the nine-month summer semester should plan to spend about 12 hours a week writing and reading during the independent study.

-The MAW program has an embedded Graduate Certificate in Writing in creative writing or professional writing, which means students can move seamlessly from the Graduate Certificate in Writing program through to the MAW program as the application requirements are the same and the courses for the Graduate Certificate in Writing are the same as the first semester of the MAW.
-See the next section of this catalog to learn more about the Graduate Certificate in Writing.
+The MAW program has an embedded graduate, Certificate in Writing, which means students can move seamlessly from the graduate Certificate in Writing program to the MAW program as the application requirements are the same and the courses for the graduate Certificate in Writing are the same as the first semester of the MAW.
+See the next section of this catalog to learn more about the graduate Certificate in Writing.

 MAW Admissions Requirements

 Admission to the Master of Arts in Writing Program is based primarily on the quality of the applicant’s original writing.
-Applicants who wish to be considered for admission into the creative writing track should send a writing sample in one of the particular areas of fiction (short story and/or novel); poetry; creative nonfiction; writing for children and young adults; and writing for TV, screen, and stage (screenwriting or playwriting).
+Applicants who wish to be considered for admission should send a writing sample in one of the particular areas of fiction (short story and/or novel); poetry; creative nonfiction; writing for children and young adults; and writing for TV, screen, and stage (screenwriting or playwriting).

-For both tracks, the quality of the writing is judged by a committee of School of Writing faculty, who read the sample without knowing the identity of the applicant, and the Chair or Associate Programs Director.
+The quality of the applicant's writing is judged by a committee of School of Writing faculty, who read the sample without knowing the identity of the applicant, and the Chair or Associate Programs Director.
 Application materials also include an application form and fee, transcripts and two essays.
 A bachelor’s degree is required.

 MAW Admission Requirements: Acceleration for Spalding Seniors

-Spalding undergraduate students who have achieved senior status (have earned 90 credits or more) may be given permission to take the bridge course ENG512/612 Introductory Creative Writing Residency or ENG514/614 Introductory Professional Writing Residency.
+Spalding undergraduate students who have achieved senior status (have earned 90 credits or more) may be given permission to take the bridge course ENG 512/612 Introductory Creative Writing Residency.
 This offers Spalding undergraduates the opportunity to successfully complete an elective 3--credit residency course to fulfill the first required course for the MAW if the student chooses to pursue the MAW or the embedded Graduate Certificate in Writing after earning the BA or BS.